-Brewing your own batch of homemade kombucha is a fun experience.
+It's a fun experience to brew your own kombucha.
 People across the globe have been brewing kombucha for centuries, passing on knowledge and scobies along the way.
 In this blog we want to share tips and tricks on how to brew your very own bubbly booch.
 After all, we also had very humble beginnings, fermenting 3 liter jars in the kitchen of our co-founder.

 Kombucha in history